 The Geospatial Lab is the centre for spatial research, consulting and capacity building activities at IIHS.
-It cuts across programmes and teams integrating spatial technology and methods such as GIS, GPS, remote sensing, spatial modeling and web services into practice and consulting and services as well as inter-disciplinary research.
-Its location in the IIHS ecosystem makes the Lab uniquely placed to offer customized project design and delivery, on the one hand, and institutional support, capacity building, training and teaching to a diverse range of learners on the other.
-As it grows, the Lab plans to become a national hub for geo-spatial sciences and technology that combines technological innovation and process expertise with inter-disciplinary knowledge generation.
+It cuts across programmes and teams integrating spatial technology and methods such as GIS, GPS, remote sensing, spatial modeling and web services into practice and consulting and services as well as interdisciplinary research.
+The Lab’s activities in the IIHS ecosystem makes it immensely useful to offer both customised project design and delivery and institutional support for capacity building, training and teaching to a diverse range of learners.
+The Lab plans to become a national hub for geospatial sciences and technology that combines technological innovation and process expertise with interdisciplinary knowledge.

-Geospatial technologies have been applied to diverse fields to assist experts and professionals in analyzing various types of geospatial data and dealing with complex situations.
-The Lab currently focuses on five key areas: Urban Settlement and Planning, Infrastructure, Land administration, WebGIS developments and Transportation.
+Geospatial technologies have been applied to diverse fields to assist experts and professionals in analysing various types of geospatial data and dealing with complex situations.
+The Lab currently focuses on five key areas: Urban Settlement and Planning, Infrastructure, Land Administration, WebGIS developments and Transportation.

 Spatial representations are key ways to manage information about land use, ownership, current activities, as well as permits, licences, rights and property information and valuations.
 The availability and use of spatial data via GIS technology coupled with the land administration and tenure data and other relevant information can have significant impacts for development and urban planning.
 The IIHS Geospatial Lab provides solutions to effectively manage such integration using GIS technology.

 Urban security solutions play a transformational role within city management, planning and operations, supporting the sustainable growth of local economies whilst making the city a safer and more inclusive space.
-The Lab offers GIS-based solutions as one part of city efforts to ensure the safety and well-being of their citizens, protect public assets and help security agencies to prevent crime, reduce incident rates and response times, as well as manage unpredictable crisis situations such as industrial accidents or natural disasters.
+The Lab offers GIS-based solutions to ensure the safety and well-being of their citizens, protect public assets and help security agencies to prevent crime, reduce incident rates and response times, as well as manage unpredictable crisis situations such as industrial accidents or natural disasters.
 It can aid in incident management as well as the coordination of emergency responses by police, firefighters, medical teams and private operators.

 To drive economic growth, cities need to manage existing and often ageing infrastructure efficiently as well as plan for new networks smartly.
 To get over ineffective, paper-intensive inventories, municipal corporations can benefit from GIS-integrated IT systems.
 Our Lab offers GIS solutions that integrate data on multiple infrastructure systems into a single data repository.
 Further relevant services include GIS implementation, asset management, project status monitoring, vendor management, field operations, facility location and customer profiling and analytics.